sprollucy/Sweatbot-Beta/README.md

 - Changed blerp integration system to use regex magic to find the user.
 This should fix it not working
 - Added Test Command button to the Command Builder Menu
 - Added rate limit controls.
 This Adds a delay between processing messages, which can help command accuracy if users are spamming commands
+- Added file locking to prevent errors if users are spamming commands to rapidly
+- Added debug mode to only show commands that are processing
+- Adjusted bit multiplier and sub multiplier to be percentage based.
+If enabled when a user cheers bits they can get a bonus. example 100 cheered bits with a 20% multiplier = 20 bonus bits
+- Adjusted bit multiplier to be percentage based
+- Added easier to use Moderator Controls Whitelist

 1.0.0.80-alpha
 - Fixed !sweatbot from showing incorrect state